Deroink/Game-Design-Class-Project/README.md

 # Game-Design-Class-Project

+# Recent Additions/Changes (As of 5/6/18):

+- Updated the read-me list to possess the to-do list to where it is easily visible, to have a grasp on what I'm doing at this time.

+# To-Do List (Updated 5/6/18):

+1.)
+Prepare game for uploading - Remove or replace sounds, art, etc. with "dummy assets" to avoid any potential issues, seeing as other members of the group handled that stuff.
+I just did the code.

+2.)
+Create deployable version of game - Once the dummy textures are in-place of the game, the game itself can be run, with a few image adjustments, such as in-game scaling.
+After this is adjusted, the game will be as playable as it was before, when I submitted the final version of the project.

+3.)
+TBD

+# Project Information (Updated 4/14/18):

 Developed using the MonoGame framework.
 Class project for one of my last electives that I handled the code for.

 The code will be present, but the best I can do for art assets, as of writing this (4/14/18) is upload some dummy textures, since the art for the project was done by a friend, so I can't really use it.
 Same thing with sounds.